 3. Brainstorming

 Brainstorming is a type of creative problem solving that takes place in a group setting.
-The purpose of the technique isn’t just to organize thoughts, but to encourage out-of-the-box thinking that helps you and your colleagues come up with creative ideas in a short period of time.
+Its purpose isn’t just to organize thoughts, but to encourage out-of-the-box thinking that helps you and your colleagues come up with creative ideas in a short period of time.

 Creativity is important in the workplace because it allows for new and innovative ideas to be brought forward.

-A company that encourages creativity and hires employees who are able to consistently come up with new solutions is more likely to stay ahead of the competition and continue to grow.
+A company that encourages creativity and hires employees who can consistently come up with new solutions is more likely to stay ahead of the competition and continue to grow.

-Strategic planning can also help to identify potential challenges and obstacles that may arise along the way, allowing for preparations to be made in advance.
-Ultimately, having strong strategic planning skills allow you to focus your efforts and resources in the most efficient way possible, increasing the chances of achieving your desired outcome.
+Ultimately, having strong strategic planning skills allows you to focus your efforts and resources in the most efficient way possible, increasing your chances of success.

-Being able to analyze information and think critically is necessary to succeed in a wide range of roles, from accounting to marketing.
+Being able to analyze information and think critically is necessary to succeed in a wide range of roles.

 When faced with a situation where you must make a decision, you need to be able to visualize the potential outcomes of each option and decide on the best way to proceed, often based on a range of factors.